Zylann/godot_voxel/doc/source/api/VoxelInstancer.md

 ## Description:

 Add-on to voxel nodes, allowing to spawn elements on the surface.
 These elements are rendered with hardware instancing, can have collisions, and also be persistent.
+It must be child of a voxel node.
+At the moment it only supports `VoxelLodTerrain`.

 ## Properties: